Hey! I'm Kirsten (AKA KPL).

 Without sovereignty of finances, centralized intermediaries such as banks, nation-states, and corporations can confiscate wealth for any reason.

-Without sovereignty of work (facilitated by reputation), the ability to acquire new work whenever you please, nation-states, employers, and job platforms can coerce you by rescinding work permits, firing or threatening to fire you, or banning you from job platforms.
-I am currently working on this problem area, applying blockchain technology to the sovereign reputation issue: TalentLayer.
+Without sovereignty of work, the ability to acquire new work whenever you please, nation-states, employers, and job platforms can coerce you by rescinding work permits, firing or threatening to fire you, or banning you from job platforms.
+I am currently working on this problem area, applying blockchain technology to create less siloed and more accessible labor markets: TalentLayer.

 Geographic sovereignty is having the ability to easily change your physical location.
 Moving jurisdictions allows you to evade war, censorship, and coercion and go where you are treated best.